 Of course, each individual situation is unique, and what makes sense for another couple may not be best for you and your spouse.
 The information in this article is not intended as legal advice, and you should always speak with a local estate planning attorney before making any decisions about your will.

-Speak with a Florida Estate Planning Lawyer at Beller & Bustamante, P.L.
+Speak with an Estate Planning Lawyer at Beller & Bustamante, P.L.

 Attorneys Rebeccah Beller and Mina Bustamante each have decades of experience representing couples and spouses in Florida estate planning and family law matters.
 To schedule a consultation at Beller & Bustamante, P.L., call our Jacksonville, FL offices at (904) 288-4414 or contact us online today.